 We stick with Marc for the back page and our final highlight.
 Probably Marc’s most fondly remembered creation after Snatcher Sam was Harry the Head, the tale of an ordinary boy who just happened to be a disembodied head.
 In the preview issue Harry’s parents were also just heads but a later strip would change this to involve a genie, a greedy young boy and a lesson learnt.

 Who would’ve thought this crazy comic could be educational too.
-Well okay, I’m pushing it but this strip actually saw publication on the 43rd anniversary of the Dambusters raid, which occurred on the night of 16-17 May back in 1943.
+Well okay, I’m pushing it but this strip actually saw publication on the 43rd anniversary of the Dambusters raid, which occurred on the night of 16th-17th May 1943.

 With that we come to the end of our second review (third if you count the preview) of OiNK in this real-time 35th anniversary read through.
 The next issue is the first of the themed editions.
 These were another example of how OiNK stood out from the crowd and another reason it was a favourite among so many.
 The first subject is space, so watch out for chicken aliens, pigs behind the moon and even a cameo from The Doctor.
 Issue three takes off on Monday 31st May.